AbdulazizAbdi/Phase-1-Final-Project/README.md

 ## Description. ##

 This repisotory contains the files to the movie review site for the phase 1 final project.
-The movie review site is a page where you upload a movie you like and reviewed while providing all the information abou the movie and your thoughts.
-The userd of the site then read your reviews and like the posts they see.
+The movie review site is a page where you upload a movie you like and reviewed while providing all the information about the movie and your thoughts.
+The users of the site then read your reviews and like the posts they see.

 The movie review site is a single page application that uses JSON to emulate the back-end server and store the database used for this web page.
-The site is built with html, styled using css and given functionality by Javascript.
+The site is built with html, styled using CSS and given functionality by Javascript.

 The files in this repository are described above (The assets folder holds the sites Logo image).